SCiO-systems/lup4ldn/README.md

-LUP4LDN won the **GEO-LDN International Technology Innovation Competition** in 2021 ([UNCCD announcement](https://www.unccd.int/news-events/geo-ldn-competition-winner-announced)), developed by a multi-institutional team led by **SCiO**, with contributions from ICARDA, the University of Sassari, WOCAT and the ELD Initiative.
+LUP4LDN won the **GEO-LDN International Technology Innovation Competition** in 2021 ([UNCCD announcement](https://www.unccd.int/news-events/geo-ldn-competition-winner-announced)), developed by a multi-institutional team led by **SCiO**, with contributions from ICARDA, Prof. Claudio Zucca, WOCAT and the ELD Initiative.
 SCiO has continuously maintained and operationally supported LUP4LDN since the award.